CrowdStrike/gofalcon/README.md

 Golang-based SDK to CrowdStrike's Falcon APIs.

 Detailed API documentation is available on [pkg.go.dev](https://pkg.go.dev/github.com/crowdstrike/gofalcon).
-The easiest way to learn about the SDK is to consult set of [examples](examples) built on top of the SDK.
-What follows is a sub-set of these examples that can be found useful as stand-alone programs.
+The easiest way to learn about the SDK is to consult the set of [examples](examples) built on top of the SDK.
+What follows is a subset of these examples that can be found useful as stand-alone programs.

 | Example | Description |
 |:--------|:------------|